jpatter/DSX_Local_Workshop_V12/README.md

 ### Lab 4: Build R models in Jupyter and deploy into Shiny App
 1. Navigate to **Assets** view and open **DriverClassification** notebook.
 2. Execute the code cells in the notebook, making sure to save the model into RStudio
+3. Open RStudio
+4. The "demoBrakeEvents" Shiny App is already included in this project.
+Open demoBrakeEvents\server.R and run it.

 ### Lab 6: SPSS Modeler in DSX